Toddler Science: Plants Absorb Water from their Roots

 - Explain experiment.
 We are going to find out how plants absorb water and grow.
 See Educational note for more.

 - Separate and select stalks of celery with leaves.
 Cut about a quarter inch off the bottom.
+The lighter stalks near the center will show the most color.

 - Drop 3-4 drops of food coloring into jar.